-Some documents may be in your word document.
-Now, you can copy and paste the text straight from the Word document into the Document360 editor.
+Some documents may be in your Word document.
+You can copy and paste the text straight from the Word document into the Document360 editor.
 Also, you can paste your content having photographs, files, code snippets, and internal notes.
 In addition, it allows importing from Microsoft Word too.

 To publish your content, you need to press the publish button in the editor once you feel it is ready to go live.
-Another great feature is that the article will be automatically locked while editing to avoid any unauthorized revision conflicts.
+Another great feature is that the article automatically locks while editing to avoid any unauthorized revision conflicts.

-If you are modifying an existing (live) article available for public reading, use its public status indicator that lets readers know about the revisions being made.
+If you are modifying an existing (live) article available for public reading, use its public status indicator to inform readers about the revisions.

 #3.
 Content localization

 We want to mention the translation tools that Document360 provides to create a multilingual knowledge base.
-Document360 can translate its content into other languages which is a big plus compared to its competitors.
-Using this feature is a great way to make your document accessible to more users across continents.
+Document360 can translate its content into other languages, which is a big plus compared to its competitors.
+This feature is a great way to make your document accessible to more users across continents.